DannyBoy5930/test-dayjs/README.md

 Setup (after cloning)

 ```
-npm i
+npm i # Install all dependencies
 npm run dev
 ```

-I initialised this repo with `npm init vite .` (dot for the current folder)
+- I initialised this repo with `npm init vite .` (dot for the current folder).